 While simple purchase transactions with no chain may complete in just 4 to 6 weeks, the average timescale nationally from start to finish is 9 to 10 weeks.
-Of course, the more parties who join the chain, the greater the prospect of one or more of them experiencing problems which slows everyone else down.
-The Stamp Duty holiday may not end until 31st March 2021, but to be as certain as you can be of completing before the Stamp Duty regime returns to normal, you should focus on beginning the process before Christmas.
+Of course, the more parties joining the chain, the greater the prospect of one or more of them experiencing problems, slowing down the whole chain.

 What can delay conveyancing?

-It is very easy for somebody unfamiliar with the conveyancing process to simply blame delay on their solicitor.
-But you should not lose sight of the fact that your solicitor is there to protect you.
-Property law is complex and when you are moving home there is a lot of information to obtain from a variety of sources.
-This must be considered carefully and advised upon.
-Further questions and/or action may then be necessary before you can proceed with confidence.
-You really do not want any nasty surprises following completion.
-By then, it will almost certainly be too late to put things right.
+It’s very easy for somebody unfamiliar with the conveyancing process to point the finger of blame for delay at their conveyancing solicitor.
+But don’t lose sight of the fact that your solicitor is there to protect you.
+Property law is complex, and when moving home, there’s a lot of information to obtain from various sources.
+Your solicitor must consider this information carefully and advise upon it.
+If a search is delayed, all your solicitor can do is chase.
+Once available, it’s possible that further questions or action are necessary before you can proceed with confidence.
+After all, you really don’t want any nasty surprises following completion.
+It will almost certainly be too late to put things right by then.

 Common causes of delay include: